Inflect logo

 Power Analysis

-Power Grid Reliability The national power grid is reliable, particularly in the northern industrial regions where most data centers are located.
-Major data center campuses are supported by redundant power feeds from separate substations, ensuring high levels of uptime.
+Power Grid Reliability: The national power grid is reliable, especially in the northern industrial regions where the majority of data centers are located.
+Major facilities are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for critical operations.

 Market Access, Business & Tax Climate